 Creative Insight Council (CIC)

-The CIC is a way that government leaders can achieve breakthrough progress on ill-defined, partisan, or impossible-seeming issues by involving citizens.
-It is like the Wisdom Council Process except that the issue is known ahead of time and the process only goes on for a limited time.
+The CIC is a way government leaders can achieve breakthrough progress on ill-defined, contentious, or impossible-seeming issues by involving citizens.
+It is a form of the Wisdom Council where the issue is known ahead of time.
+See the latest example of how the State of Vorarlberg used a CIC for addressing the issue of “influx of refugees.”

 Example #3: In October 2011 the government of the state of Vorarlberg, Austria—including the governor, legislature and opposition party— convened a CIC on the issue: "Beyond Growth—How can we secure our quality of life?"
 This CIC of citizens presented their results to the elected officials in a ceremony held in the foyer of their building.
 It was everyone sitting around tables talking and smiling.
 (The event was live-cast on the web.)
 The CIC had sets of conclusions about the Future of Politics, the Future of Education and others and presented these conclusions to the assembled legislators and the media.
 The point was higher level of conversation that was sparked within the Parliament.
 Now, this process has been embedded into the Constitution of Vorarlberg.